GenesisFR/HowToBecomeGoodAtShooters/README.md

 #### Sticky Bomb
 - applies status effect on impact
-- double tapping the button will quickly shoot them with perfect accuracy (can be done from cover)
+- double tapping the button will quickly shoot it with perfect accuracy (can be done from cover)
 - explodes on impact when hitting drones
 - not detonating a Burn/EMP sticky on a target will automatically reapply the corresponding status effect upon expiration if the status effect expires before the sticky duration (subsequent statuses will be about 33% shorter than the previous status, based on the initial status duration)
-- you can proc In Sync by shooting it at a distance further than 100m like the sky (double-tap it)
+- you can proc In Sync by shooting it at a distance further than 100m (like the sky)

 #### Trap
 - good to hold choke points